shreya1826/frontend_dev_assignment001/README.md

 ### ✅ Assignment Tasks Completed- Update the frontend page to fetch this data using `fetch` (or any modern method such as `useEffect`, `useSWR`, or React Query).

-- Donot delete the existing data loading logic, comment it out.
+- Do not delete the existing data loading logic, comment it out.

 #### 1. **Fixed Cards Layout & Responsiveness**- Implement: